+Line 6a Line 6b

-Line 6a Enter the beginning date (mm/dd/yy) of the election year.
+Enter the beginning date (mm/dd/yy) of the election year.

-- Line 6b A taxpayer making this election must certify that the average weekly wages of the full-time employees is greater than the lower of the state or local average weekly wages for its industry, and that the average annual number of full time employees of the manufacturing company is at least 90 percent of the base year employment.
+A taxpayer making this election must certify that the average weekly wages of the full-time employees is greater than the lower of the state or local average weekly wages for its industry, and that the average annual number of full time employees of the manufacturing company is at least 90 percent of the base year employment.
 Check the box certifying that the company meets the requirements.
-The wage and employment certification box should be checked for each year the manufacturer's election is claimed. - Line 7 Multi-Factor Formula with Double-Weighted Sales Factor: Check if using the multi-factor apportionment formula with double-weighted sales factor.
+The wage and employment certification box should be checked for each year the manufacturer's election is claimed.